-I watched my cousin Shawn Steiman, a coffee consultant who seems to be the coffee guru for the state of Hawaii, blend Hawaiian-grown and -roasted coffee beans on the spot.
-He used to make a distinctive and heady espresso after the dinner he and his bride Julia cooked for my wife and me at their home near Diamond Head.
+I watched my cousin Shawn Steiman, a coffee consultant who seems to be the coffee guru for the state of Hawaii, blend Hawaii-grown and -roasted coffee beans on the spot.
+He used the blend to make a distinctive and heady espresso after the dinner he and his bride, Julia, cooked for my wife and me at their home near Diamond Head.

 "These are samples for a project I am working on with a coffee roaster," he explained.
 "They're all slightly different roasting techniques."
 The components also represented several different islands, and none of the famous (but rare and expensive) Kona.
 The beans hailed from O‘ahu, Kaua‘i and Moloka‘i.
 He didn't measure them, sprinkling beans from seven or eight different batches into a bowl and mixing them well before transferring them to the grinder.

 The result was a creamy texture, dark and rich but not at all bitter or acidic in taste.
 "This is too good," I remarked.
 "I hope you carefully wrote down the proportions."
 Nah, he said, allowing as how it could be better.

 A couple of days later, he took me on a morning's tour of three of his favorite coffee houses in Honolulu.
 We started at Downtown Coffee, located at the entrance to Cunha's Alley, a historic arcade a couple of blocks from Iolani Palace.
 A roaster stood by the front door.
 It's one of the few cafés in Honolulu that actually roasts beans.
 It was quiet that day—all the roasting occurs on Saturdays—but the results of its most recent use made a gorgeous cup of espresso.
 New Year's Blend, made from coffees sourced from O‘ahu, Maui and Moloka‘i, had terrific depth to the dark flavors that stopped well short of smoky or burnt.